| Gas and oil pipelines residual life assessment based on modern methods of

 according to the described above technique.
 Then the qualifying inspection using

+the eddy-current instruments and UFD is carried out in these zones.
 It is appropriate to carry out the described above diagnostics of pipes using

 the scanning devices in the field or factory conditions during the planned